INN/docs/projects/largo/umbrella-setup.md

 Now you can work with the full Largo-umbrella network of sites locally, with all of the advantages listed at the beginning of this article.

 Be sure to take vagrant snapshots liberally when you make changes to the database, as they're a real timesaver in the event of making a mistake or a system crash.
 My system crashed with no warning while I was writing this up, and when I tried starting my virtual machine again I got an error that the virtual machine image was corrupted.
-I was saved a whole lot of work because I was able to just revert to the latest snapshot I had made (`vagrant snapshot go original_database_2015_04_09`).
+I was saved a whole lot of work because I was able to just revert to the latest snapshot I had made (`vagrant snapshot restore original_database_2015_04_09`).

 ### You may need to [reload the database](../database-reload.md) at some point